Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 ## 3. General Meetings of Members

-1. A general meeting of the members may be called by the PLC with at least three weeks notice.
+1. A general meeting of the members may be called by either an ordinary resolution of the PLC or a majority of the entire membership.
+The membership must be given at least three weeks notice of a general meeting.

 2. The quorum to vote on resolutions and elections at a general meeting is 3 voting members or 10% of the voting members, whichever is greater.